kugushev/triz4programmers/40 Principles/40 Inventive Principles for Programmers.md

 ## Strategies and Recommendations
 - Make your system “porous” by introducing “holes”.
 - If the system is porous, fill the pores with other parts to deliver different functions or to achieve the desired results.
-- Impart certain spatial structure to your system (e.g. networks).
+- Impart certain spatial structures to your system (e.g. networks).
-- Introduce “filtering membranes” to diminish the influence of harmful factors of the environment or other system’s parts.
+- Introduce “filtering membranes” to diminish the influence of harmful factors on the environment or other system’s parts.
 ### Examples
 - Template Pattern